overbrowsing/pruner/README.md

 This experiment compared two approaches to image loading:

-- **Using Full Images**: Loading two images 1500 x 1000px for desktop and 500 x 1000px for mobile.
+- **Using [Srcset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/srcset)**: Loading two images using the 1500 x 1000px for desktop and 500 x 1000px for mobile.
 - **Using `pruner.js`**: Loading 25 tiles (300 x 200px) plus the 2 KB minified script.

 To ensure consistent and accurate results, the following factors were considered: